6 24 In Percentage

 6 ÷ 6 / 24 ÷ 6 = 1/4

-Therefore, 6/24 simplifies to 1/4.
-This simplified fraction is equivalent to the original fraction; it just represents the same proportion in a more concise way.
+Which means, 6/24 simplifies to 1/4.
+That's why this simplified fraction is equivalent to the original fraction; it just represents the same proportion in a more concise way.
 Working with the simplified fraction makes the subsequent conversion to a percentage much easier.

 Converting the Simplified Fraction to a Percentage